 1. State of Mind

-It is our firm belief that stepping on the monastic path is a spiritual action no matter if it is a Buddhist or Christian vocation.
+It is our firm belief that stepping on the vocational path is a spiritual action no matter if it is a Buddhist or Christian one.
 When we make the decision to take this action, it comes not because we know completely what we are doing, but from trust that what we are doing will be made clear when we awaken to the very nature of our intentions.
 It comes from a deep drive that is unique to our human natures that seeks the spirit and wonder of the universe and our place in it, our very universal expression made aware to us when our mind is ready.
 This process of discernment of vocation can leave one undecided at best and distraught at worst.
 The path can seem obscure and the destination unclear.
 So, how does one go about searching out and discerning what we are calling a vocation?

 Essentially, discernment means to distinguish or to sort out.
-To discern if living the life of a Buddhist monk, and all that is expected, is to sort through the desires that are motivating you and what is behind these thoughts and feelings.
+To discern if living the life of a Buddhist cleric, and all that is expected, is to sort through the desires that are motivating you and what is behind these thoughts and feelings.
 It is a process that focuses on who you most deeply are.
 In discernment one discovers the best way for them to live a more structures life in the dharma and to live each day with the vows one is asking to live their life by.
-Being a monk is a state of body-mind that is learning how to leave the “old you” behind and embracing the new person that is learning to perfect generosity in order to act out of compassion in a refined way.
+Being a cleric is a state of body-mind that is learning how to leave the “old you” behind and embracing the new person that is learning to perfect generosity in order to act out of compassion in a refined way.
 In this state of mind, one steps on the path as an aspiring Bodhisattva.
-One becomes a Buddhist monk though their own intentions, it is not a sacrament nor is it something that is transmitted by the teacher/master at the stage of novice.
+One becomes a Buddhist cleric though their own intentions, it is not a sacrament nor is it something that is transmitted by the teacher/master at the stage of ordination.

 Discernment is for the individual not the observer.
 Although how the individual reflect their mind’s readiness should be clear to those observing the discernment process.
 Again, it is the individual that articulates their intent and those responsible for deciding their readiness to consent.
 Each individual brings something unique to the situation of discernment.
 So an open mind is essential for the process that reflects encompassing and corrective action to work.

 For the spirit of the process to achieve positive outcomes, it is essential that one’s intentions speaks to the individual in both the outer and inner movements of their lives.
 The internal factors (awareness, contemplation, meditation) decode the meaning and purpose of how one begins to engage the idea of how the monastic life will change their perspective in their relationship with others, as well as their own self-transformation.
 It is important that a clear picture is understood before they make the commitment to step on the Bodhisattva path.
-It is never a question of how the mind is reflecting the image of what an ideal Buddhist monk’s life is like and allowing the ego to grasp a desire to want it, rather it is a question of one’s own freedom and maturity to discern how best to help others and how to respond to those thoughts with the desire to live a life from the state of generosity.
+It is never a question of how the mind is reflecting the image of what an ideal Buddhist life is like and allowing the ego to grasp a desire to want it, rather it is a question of one’s own freedom and maturity to discern how best to help others and how to respond to those thoughts with the desire to live a life from the state of generosity.

 The degree of which an individual has developed the inner dimensions of a spiritual practice will guide them in this process.
 The Buddha stated very clearly that the best guide for us is ourselves.
 Discernment is about listening to these guided moments during our contemplative periods.
 In retrospect, those of us that have experienced this process can see more clearly that their own discernment was centered around their ability to deeply contemplate this path, by realizing how it is a service to others, and the feeling of joy that fulfills the heart and drives a dedicated practice.

-It is helpful for any new person considering a monastic life to know that even after they make the first decision to enter the period of formation, they will have time to test their choice in incremental stages.
+It is helpful for any new person considering a cleric’s life to know that even after they make the first decision to enter the period of formation, they will have time to test their choice in incremental stages.
 Discernment happens slowly and it is ongoing.
 Rather than receiving an answer all at once, one senses little steps.
 By responding to those small movements a larger picture unfolds.
 It, perhaps, is the beginning process for developing an awakened mind.

 This brings us to possibly the most concerning aspect of discernment: trust.
 It is not enough to believe that our thoughts on sincere.
 It may seem obvious, but both believing in our own sincerity and listening to our teachers can be somewhat dead ended unless we trust in the process.
 Some stumble in discerning their vocation because they want to know to be sure before they act.
 With time, attentiveness, patience, desire, and readiness, the sense of one’s vocation will also be revealed.
-Just wanting to be a monk is not enough, The journey is never promised to be easy but it is worth making the world our monastery.
+Just wanting to be a priest is not enough, The journey is never promised to be easy but it is worth making the world our monastery.

-Commentary On Buddhist Monastic Vocations:
+Commentary On Buddhist Vocations:

 But there is a trap, too, for those of us that do not have the comfort of temple walls to protect us from life entanglements.
 We can fall into the trap of deciding that our vocational practice is a favor we are doing for other people.
-A monastic vocation is to be considered a gift to the one that intentionally declares his intentions to live a dedicated practice for the benefit all beings.
+A vocation is to be considered a gift to the one that intentionally declares his intentions to live a dedicated practice for the benefit all beings.
 It is at the moment we stop seeing that, when we see the thanklessness of it, when we feel ignored or abused or overworked, which all may be legitimate feelings at times, that we lose sight of this wonderful gift of vocations.
 If we can just keep our mind’s-eye on this gift, then we can keep it off ourselves and the need to tell ourselves that we are extraordinary and deserving of special treatment.
-The life of a monk is not about ourselves.
+The life of a cleric is not about ourselves.
 We surrender that when we take our formal vows including stability.
-Our monastic vocation is for other people.
-We practice to realize this reality, or being a monk will become yet another form of suffering.
+Our vocation is for other people.
+We practice to realize this reality, or being a priest will become yet another form of suffering.